ax-va/Python-Example-Collection/terms.md

 **ECDSA = Elliptic Curve Digital Signature Algorithm**

+**Monkey patch = a technique used to dynamically update the behavior of a piece of code at run-time**

 **MRO = Method Resolution Order**

 MRO determines the sequence of inheritances of attributes and methods